cbg-ethz/pybda/docs/source/index.rst

 About
 -----

-Welcome to ``koios``.
+Welcome to PyBDA.

-``koios`` is a Python library and command line tool for big data analytics and machine learning scaling to tera byte sized data sets.
+PyBDA is a Python library and command line tool for big data analytics and machine learning scaling to tera byte sized data sets.

-In order to make koios scale to big data sets, we use Apache [Spark]_'s DataFrame API which, if developed against, automatically distributes data to the nodes of a high-performance cluster and does the computation of expensive machine learning tasks in parallel.
+In order to make PyBDA scale to big data sets, we use Apache [Spark]_'s DataFrame API which, if developed against, automatically distributes data to the nodes of a high-performance cluster and does the computation of expensive machine learning tasks in parallel.
-For scheduling, koios uses [Snakemake]_ to automatically execute pipelines of jobs.
-In particular, koios will first build a DAG of methods/jobs you want to execute in succession (e.g. dimensionality reduction into clustering) and then compute every method by traversing the DAG.
+For scheduling, PyBDA uses [Snakemake]_ to automatically execute pipelines of jobs.
+In particular, PyBDA will first build a DAG of methods/jobs you want to execute in succession (e.g. dimensionality reduction into clustering) and then compute every method by traversing the DAG.
-In the case of a successful computation of a job, koios will write results and plots, and create statistics.
-If one of the jobs fails koios will report where and which method failed
+In the case of a successful computation of a job, PyBDA will write results and plots, and create statistics.
+If one of the jobs fails PyBDA will report where and which method failed
 (owing to Snakemake's scheduling) such that the same pipeline can effortlessly be continued from where it failed the last time.

-Sofar ``koios`` supports several methods from [MLLib]_ and some that have been developed from scratch to scale to big data settings:
+Sofar PyBDA supports several methods from [MLLib]_ and some that have been developed from scratch to scale to big data settings:

-* dimensionality reduction using PCA, factor analysis, kPCA, and linear discriminant analysis,
+* dimensionality reduction using PCA, factor analysis, kPCA, linear discriminant analysis and ICA,
 * clustering using k-means and Gaussian mixture models,
 * supervised learning using generalized linear regression models, random forests and gradient boosting.